What Is Dead May Never Die: On the Kingsroad

-Yoren tells Arya Stark how he joined the Night's Watch.
+Yoren tells Arya how he joined the Night's Watch.
 Lannister men led by Ser Amory Lorch arrive and demand Gendry, and the ensuing battle leaves the Night's Watch men dead.
 Arya rescues the prisoners, including Jaqen H'ghar, and loses her sword Needle to a Lannister soldier, Polliver.
 Lorch orders the survivors taken to Harrenhal, and Polliver kills wounded Lommy Greenhands.
 Lorch demands the survivors point out Gendry, but before he can give himself up, Arya tells Lorch that Lommy was Gendry.